nomoneyx/Getting-and-Cleaning-Data-Project/README.md

 ```
 tidy_means <- data.frame(matrix(NA, nrow = 180, ncol = 89))
 ```
-For loop separates data by activities and volunteers takes the means of the columns and and inserts this data into the data frame tidy_means.
+For loop separates data by activities and volunteers takes the means of the columns and inserts this data into the data frame tidy_means.
 ```
 for(i in 1:30){